mapstruct/mapstruct/readme.md

 * Compile-time type safety: Only objects and attributes mapping to each other can be mapped, no accidental mapping of an order entity into a customer DTO etc.
 * Self-contained code, no runtime dependencies
 * Clear error-reports at build time, if entities or attributes can't be mapped
+* Mapping code is easy to debug (or edited by hand e.g. in case of a bug in the generator)

+MapStruct works in command line builds (plain javac, via Maven, Gradle, Ant etc.) and IDEs.
+For Eclipse, there is a dedicated plug-in under development (see https://github.com/mapstruct/mapstruct-eclipse) which goes beyond what's possible with an annotation processor, providing content assist for annotation attributes, quick fixes and more.

 ## Documentation and getting help